aditya-arcot/Resume-Formatter/README.md

 ## Section formatting
-Each section must begin with -- followed by the section name and end with ==== For example, see the following Objective section:
+Each section must begin with -- followed by the section name and end with ====
+For example, see the following Objective section:
 ```
 --Objective
 Software engineer looking to continue his career at a dynamic organization
 ====
 ```
+White space is always ignored and can be used to improve readability

 ## Information